 Number of sisters who transferred from another Poor Clare monastery: 6

 Number of sisters who transferred from another Franciscan community: 3

 Number of sisters who transferred from another religious order: 2

 In 1964, I entered the Sisters of St. Mary in Kenmore, New York.
 At the time the community was a teaching order.
-In 34 years in the Order I have taught 3 year olds to 8th grade in Kenmore, Buffalo and Binghamton, NY; in Lowell, MA; Sumter, SC.
+In 34 years in the Order I taught 3 year olds to 8th grade in Kenmore, Buffalo and Binghamton, NY, Lowell, MA, and Sumter, SC.
 I also worked with the Inuits (Eskimos) in the Northwest Territory in Canada for four summers.

 Believing God was calling me to “something more”, I asked my community to send me to Lebh Shomea, Texas a House of Spirituality for 2 years and then to Eskadale in the Highlands of Scotland for one and half years, where I taught religion and worked in a winery in a castle.
 That more which God was calling me to was Contemplative LIfe.
 I entered the Poor Clare Monastery in Greenville, SC in 1998 where my outer journey came to a stop.
 But in my inner Spiritual Journey, God continues to lead me to places I have never experienced before.

 On August 23, 1985, I joined this Poor Clare community.
 Originally from Toledo, Ohio, I was a member of the Sisters of Notre Dame for 20 plus years.
 My transfer to the Poor Clares of Travelers Rest was a major decision and one about which I have no regrets.
 I grew up with six siblings and now rejoice in having many sisters.
 Being sister, as Jesus is brother, is very important to me as it is my way of loving those with whom I rub elbows each day as well as family, friends and all who come to the monastery or call us for prayer and support.